rajks24/helloapppython/README.md

 3. Get server info, once deployed on Kubernetes (on homepage and via api in json format)
 4. For running on Kubernetes, by using `kubectl kustomise` we can modify image (name & tag) and other configurable parans via updating kustomization.yaml in kubernetes folder.
 5. This app can be built in 3 ways

    5.1 With gunicorn WSGI server - Dockerfile added.

    5.2 With python and Flask module only - Dockerfile added.

    5.3 With buildpack,

-   - The build command can be overriden by adding Procfile
+   - The build command can be overriden by Procfile in root folder.
    - Other params can be passed as command line options in build command.

      ```